GarebearNF/FullCompendium/README.md

 # FullCompendium
-This is a full copy of all DNDBeyond content I have available for use in FoundryVTT.
+This module contains compendium packs with all paid content from D&D Beyond.
+Currently contains creatures, mundane items, magical items, and spells.

 ## Updates
 As there were significant updates to compendium structures, this package is deprecated for use in FoundryVTT V11 and is replaced by my Shared Compendium module.